QuentinWach/gdsjam/DevLog/DevLog-004-00-Python-Code-Editor.md

 **Rationale:**
 - Code editing on mobile is poor UX
 - Virtual keyboard obscures editor
-- Pyodide bundle size is large for mobile networks
 - Focus on desktop experience for MVP

 **Implementation:** Detect mobile, show code with "Edit on Desktop" message